 - If you do not want this field included on a generated PDF, check the Hidden from PDF box.

 - Repeat steps 3-8 to add as many fields as you need.
 As an example, if you added a "New Computer Check-in" Custom Field Type, you could add a text field for "Password," a checkbox for "Power cord included," and a drop-down for "Operating System."

 Now when you create a new ticket, you will see a Custom Field Type dropdown on the right where you can select which Type, then fill out the fields associated with that Type.

 We recommend spending some time working with custom ticket fields on a few test tickets before going live to make sure they're set up the way you want.

 After you create the ticket, you'll see the custom fields on the ticket page itself.
-If you need to edit the information entered, you can use the Edit Custom Fields button.
+If you need to edit any of the Custom Fields' information, click the Edit button.

 - If you rename a custom field, and it has already been assigned and filled with data on some tickets, the data in the original naming will not be visible anymore.